machinateur/android-chrome-tab-transfer/README.md

 The filename, port and socket name can be changed using the command arguments and options described below.

-The timeout can also be changed using the `-t` argument, default is `60s`.
+The timeout can also be changed using the `-t` argument, default is `10s`, which is also the minimum required value.

 ```bash
 Description: